 A ruling is a written determination establishing whether a parliamentarian has acted in accordance with the dominant purpose, value for money and specified conditions requirements of the PBR Act.
+Personal advice provides a clear answer on whether specific travel meets or does not meet the requirements of the PBR framework.
 A parliamentarian may request a ruling regarding a travel claim relating to them, or one may be initiated by IPEA.